 In 1995, Emigrant opened a CD account ("the account") for two Iranian residents, which it renewed every five years until it closed the account in 2021.
 During this period, the accountholders provided ample information to Emigrant indicating their Iranian residency, including letters from the accountholders to the bank showing their Iranian address and tax forms reflecting an address in Iran.
-Emigrant, in turn, demonstrated its knowledge of the Iranian residency, periodic statements, and internal discussions and decisions.
+Emigrant, in turn, demonstrated its knowledge of the Iranian residency and addresses through various documents, including an interest check, tax documents, periodic statements, and internal discussions and decisions.